genxapi/genxapi/.context/troubleshooting.md

 - Update to the CLI build from Oct 2025 or later.
 The generator now checks whether the repo already has commits:
   - If commits exist, it keeps using `git checkout -B <branch>`.
   - If the repo is empty, it switches to the orphan workflow automatically, so the error should not reappear once the fix is installed.
+- In addition, the CLI no longer re-runs `git checkout <branch>` when the repository is still unborn, avoiding the `pathspec` error entirely.